censusreporter/census-shapefile-utils/README.md

     >> python parse_shapefiles.py -s WA -g place

-You can choose whether the generated csv should include polygon geometries, which increase the size of the output file significantly.
+You can choose whether the generated csv should include polygon geometries, which can significantly increase the size of the output file.
 Include geometries by passing a -p flag.

     >> python parse_shapefiles.py -s WA -p

 Geometry data for certain geography types can be *very* large.
 The `zcta5` geometries, for instance, will add about 1.1 Gb of data to your csv.

 The csv files you generate will be written to `CSV_DIR`.
-A common set of headers is pulled from `helpers/csv_helpers.py`, so varying geography types can be included in the same csv.
+The set of normalized headers is pulled from `helpers/csv_helpers.py`.
 Methods specific to building a proper row for each geography type are also found in `csv_helpers`.